FollettSchoolSolutions/fac/README.md

 ####Pre-requisites to building the project
 * Ant 1.8.2 is used, prior versions may work
-* This is built and tested for use with Angular 1.0.7, which is pulled from Google's CDN
 * PhatomJS version 1.4.0 is used for running tests from the command line, although you don't have to have it installed in order to build the project
 To contribute: